andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

 ## Using antctl

-For now I will just link to the GitHub docs of Antrea how to use the **antctl" approach.
+For now I will just link to the GitHub docs of Antrea how to use the **antctl** approach.

 For how to use the antctl approach, click [here](https://github.com/antrea-io/antrea/blob/release-1.11/docs/multicluster/quick-start.md#steps-with-antctl)